harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 ## Variables

-The ideas here are meant to help mainly with code readability.
+At a first glance, [assigning](http://adv-r.had.co.nz/Environments.html#binding) and [accessing](http://adv-r.had.co.nz/Functions.html#lexical-scoping) variables may seem like such a trivial task.
+You've probably done it thousands of times.
+However, being familiar with the different ways variables to accomplish this will help with code readability, and on a broader scale, help you write properly scoped functions and prevent name collisions and redundant calculations.

-#### Variable Assignment
+#### Single Assignment

-There are three main operators to perform variable assignment: the arrow operator `<-`, the equals operator `=`, and the double-arrow operator `<<-`.
+There are [three main operators](https://stat.ethz.ch/R-manual/R-patched/library/base/html/assignOps.html) to perform variable assignment: the equals operator `=`, the assignment operator `<-`, and the deep-assignment operator `<<-`.
 Most of the programming languages uses the equal operator for assignment.
 I recently learned why this is not necessarily so in R. As explained in [this blog post](https://www.r-bloggers.com/2018/09/why-do-we-use-arrow-as-an-assignment-operator/) by Colin Fay, R came from the [S programming language](https://en.wikipedia.org/wiki/S_(programming_language)), which mainly used `<-` and `_` as assignment operators and `=` to test equality.
 This also explains why CamelCase is preferred over snake_case (which I personally prefer).
 In 2003, the `_` operator for assignment was removed, but the conventions stuck.

 In the global environment, the arrow operator `<-` is interchangeable with the equals operator `=`, but within functions, they differ in their scope and precedence.
 The equals operator `=` is limited in scope, because it only peforms argument passing, whereas the arrow operator performs argument passing and object assignment.
 Consider the function `add_one`: